If you have car insurance, you probably have the same questions Sally did:

 Sally lives in Albuquerque, N.M., and while her name is fictitious, the car insurance rates you are about to see are real.

-We invented her to illustrate the changes in car insurance rates you might expect to see as you grow older, get married and rack up driving and credit records.
+We invented her to illustrate the changes in car insurance rates you might expect to see as you grow older (since car insurance for young drivers is almost always more expensive), get married and rack up driving and credit records.
 The dollar amounts are real; if you had exactly the same demographic and risk profile as Sally does, these are the rates you would be offered.

 Chances are you don’t.
 But that’s OK.